rapidsai/cudf/cpp/examples/tpch/README.md

 ## Data Generation

-We leverage `Datafusion`s data generator (wrapper around official TPC-H datagen) for generating data in the form of Parquet files.
+We leverage the data generator (wrapper around official TPC-H datagen) from [Apache Datafusion](https://github.com/apache/datafusion) for generating data in the form of Parquet files.

 ### Requirements